s223929/41934---Advanced-BIM-Materials/A4/README.md

 ### Extraction of materials and how it's all related
 The materials are one of the basis of LCA, and in BIM they can be extracted and defined in many different ways.

-A crucical entity to know is:
+A crucical attribute to know is:
-> IfcRelAssociatesMaterial
+> **IfcRelAssociatesMaterial** is an objectified relationship between a material definition and elements or element types to which this material definition applies.

 ---